 Cloud Data Warehouse Automation – What you Need to Know

 To accelerate the availability of analytics-ready data, some modern data integration platforms automate the entire data warehouse lifecycle.
 A model-driven approach will also assist your data engineers in designing, deploying, managing, and cataloging purpose-built cloud data warehouses more quickly than traditional solutions.

-The flow chart below highlights 3 key productivity drivers of an agile data warehouse:
+The 3 key productivity drivers of an agile data warehouse are as follows:

 - Ingestion and updating of data in real-time: A simple and universal solution for continuously and in real-time ingesting your enterprise data into popular cloud-based data warehouses.